 Dick Crawford is the owner and senior project manager with Crawford Building Consultants and also CEO of PKA SoftTouch Corp., a research and development company featuring a painfree microneedle for injections of medication.
 Dick has been a train buff since he was a child growing up in New Jersey.

-Lucille Frith, mother of 3 is a retired Registered Nurse who returned to school to learn about Women in Business.
-She entered the business world as Sales & Marketing Manager for 3 start-up companies who each became successful.
+Lucille Frith is a mother of three and a retired Registered Nurse who returned to school to learn about Women in Business.
+She entered the business world as Sales & Marketing Manager for three start-up companies which each became successful.
 She lives now in Muskoka where she volunteers her time as President of the Huntsville Train Station Society, Chair of the Committee Promoting Muskoka Rail Travel (CPMRT) and Spokesperson for the Northeastern Ontario Rail Network (NEORN).

 Terry Johnson is an entrepreneur who lives in Chatham, Ontario.
 He holds a Master’s degree in Politics and Economics from the University of Oxford, and has been involved in transport advocacy for more than a decade